 The amount borrowed using the PLUS loan may include the yearly cost of an undergraduate education less financial aid (scholarships, grants, loans, and outside scholarships).
 Eligibility is not based on financial need; it is determined by a credit check approval.

-There is a federal loan origination fee of 4.276% that will reduce the requested amount.
+There is a federal loan origination fee of 4.264% that will reduce the requested amount.
 However, you may increase the loan amount to cover the fees.
 The loan disbursements will be sent to Nebraska Wesleyan University in two equal installments (half each semester).
-Interest begins accruing at 7.00% when the money is applied to the student's school account.
+Interest on loans originated for the 2018-19 academic year begins accruing at 7.595% when the money is disbursed to the student's school account.

 Payment on the PLUS loan begins either 60 days after the loan is fully disbursed or you may wait until six months after the dependent student, on whose behalf the parent borrowed, ceased to be enrolled on at least a half-time basis.
 For more information about borrowing limits, repayment plans and interest rates, go to http://www2.ed.gov/offices/OSFAP/DirectLoan/pubs/parentbasics.pdf.